 EasyPay will lend up to $5,000 with no down payment and no credit check.
 They offer a short-term repayment plan that provides an interest rebate if you pay within 90 days, but you will pay a $40 processing fee.

 Stay Away from These Types of Loans for Car Repair Financing

 If you need your car badly, you may be desperate to find any possible way to finance necessary repairs.
 There are still some loans that you should avoid at all costs.

-- Payday Loans provide fast cash with no credit check.
+- Payday loans provide fast cash with no credit checks.
 That sounds great, but the interest rates are astronomical and the pans are designed to trap you in a cycle of unpayable high-interest debt.
 Stay away!

 These loans are designed to prey on desperate people with poor credit or no credit.
 They will almost always leave you in worse shape than you were when you started.